exportso that other buildpacks can access the Rust toolchain.

 To test changes to the buildpack using the included

 Then make sure there are no Rust-related *.so files getting linked:

 This uses the Docker image

-heroku/cedar, which allows us to test in an
+heroku/cedar, which allows us to test in an official Cedar-like environment.

 We also run this test automatically on Travis CI.